edvardHua/PoseEstimationForMobile/README.md

 └── valid
 ```

 The traing dataset only contains single person images and it come from the competition of [AI Challenger](https://challenger.ai/datasets/keypoint).

+* 22446 training examples
+* 1500 testing examples

 I transfer the annotation into COCO format for using the data augument code from [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation) respository.

 ### Hyper-parameter